How to Create an Excel Radar Chart (Complete Guideline)

 Adding Data Callouts

-• Excel data labels.
-Resize the chart area and reorganize the labels to give your chart a tidy look.
+• Resize the chart area and organize the labels for a tidy appearance.

 Resizing the chart